-This 3-ingredient gin mixed drink is only as good as the ingredients you put into it, so make sure you’re using quality brands you enjoy:
+This gin mixed drink is only as good as the ingredients you put into it, so make sure you’re using quality brands you enjoy.

-A classic cocktail like a gin & tonic begs for a classic style spirit like the juniper-forward, London Dry gin.
+A classic cocktail like a gin and tonic begs for a timeless spirit like the juniper-forward, London Dry gin.
 Our go-to is Tanqueray because it is reliable and readily available but don’t forget to check out your local distilleries for quality options, too.

-My husband and I were in Duluth, Minnesota, a few years ago and fell in love with Vikre Distillery’s Boreal Juniper Gin, so we often have that on hand regularly, too.
+My husband and I took a weekend road trip to Duluth, Minnesota, a few years ago and fell in love with Vikre Distillery’s Boreal Juniper Gin, so we often have that on hand regularly.

 But if you really want to elevate your G&T game, reach for either Q or Fever-Tree tonic waters.
 Made with natural quinine (not artificial flavors), these two tonic waters are more expensive than the grocery store brands, but you’ll be surprised how much they enhance the flavor of your drink.

-I’m forever and ever in camp lime wedge for my g&t but feel free to shake it up if you want some variety.
+I’m firmly in camp lime wedge for my drink but feel free to shake it up if you want some variety.